 Our Basic Massage Therapy instructors live, eat and breathe massage.
-Over the course of our Basic Massage Therapy program, teachers take students through a fantastic journey, learning about massage and the body, entirely from a massage point of view.
+Over the course of our Basic Massage Therapy program, our instructors take students through a fantastic journey, learning about massage and the body, entirely from a massage point of view.
 Content includes Swedish Relaxation Massage as the foundation, as well as an introduction to therapeutic techniques.

-The curriculum is designed to inspire students to recognize the full potential of the healing benefits massage the impact it can have on our modern world.
+The curriculum is designed to inspire students to recognize the full potential benefits of the healing massage the impact it can have on our modern world.
 Once you get a taste of what you can do for people, you will want to complete the 2nd year Advanced Therapeutic Massage program as well.
 Students who ONLY complete the Basic program find it increasingly difficult to obtain employment, and find it hard to receive work in other provinces outside Alberta.

 Upon successful completion of all requirements, students will receive a Diploma in Massage Therapy (1008 Hours).